 Before leaving for the day, Luis Alfonso neatly arranged the papers on his desk, stroked the newspaper that he always kept well-folded in the bottom pocket of his jacket, put on his hat and, with contemptuous swagger in his gait, left without saying goodbye to anyone.
 He had met with Don Ernesto twice more that afternoon.
 He was again lectured about the supreme law, the absolute special powers, the enormous responsibility of his mission, the honesty that he was required to display, and the public ridicule that his office faced.
 In an effort to disguise his moral sensibility, which was unaccustomed to such lectures, he widened his eyes in amazement and indignation, moving his head in a manner indicative of his readiness to launch into a ferocious attack.
-Indeed, the strange threat from the incorruptible judge was stretched to its utmost height.
+Indeed, the strange threat from the incorruptible judge was stretched to its fullest height.

 Confident that he would triumph over the untouchable scoundrels and high-society fraudsters, the young man received the paperwork, notices, accounts, and orders from the old accountant the next day.

 “A fortune in numbers, my dear friend.
 Numbers, numbers…”